reTHINK-project/testbeds/dev-hello/README.md

 This Example will show you:
  * How to load a runtime (proviously deployed on a catalogue server)
  * How to load an hyperty (Authentication mandatory)
- * How to contact another Hyperty to send HelloWorld Service.
+ * How to contact another Hyperty to send "HelloWorld" thanks to its Hyperty URL .

 Files included:
 index.html :main page